benclifford/hx2016/README.md

 like *F* Value: Maybe Value and Vector Value - one of them contains Nothing or Just a single Value; the other can have 0 or more Values.
-And we can stick in any type there, for example 'Maybe Integer', or 'Vector Text'.
+And we can stick in any type there, for example 'Maybe Integer', or 'Vector T.Text'.

 It happens that these are both 'Functor's - which are data structures where we can apply some function to all of the